 Tori wants to use her experiences to edify the Church, so that non-Believers will find hope and help in God's people.
 Her program incorporates music, humor, and testimony to leave the audience with both a smile and the desire to be stronger spiritual warriors as they journey down their own backroads.

 Tori has performed at numerous churches and festivals.
 She also had radio success with "The Church will Prevail", a release from her "All in His Time" project - a song that made its way to the Christian Music Perspective charts.
 She is a contributing writer to "My Journey of Faith Devotions", and she is in her second term on the Board of Directors of the Knoxville Songwriters Association.
+Tori is thankful to have a song she's co-written recorded by another artist.
 During the 2016 Christmas season, she was part of the original cast of Dollywood's Parade of Many Colors; she resumed that role for the 2017 and 2018 Christmas seasons.
 She has shared the stage with hit-writers Jerry Salley, Carl Jackson, and Larry Cordle, and has also been a performer in the Smoky Mountain Songwriters Festival.
-(She is excited to be celebrating her first cut by another artist!)
-Tori now adds "television" to her resume - she and Lula Bell have each appeared on two episodes of the Ciderville Farm and Home Show.
-She is also a graduate of Ben Speer's Stamps-Baxter School of Music.
-To bring Tori to your church or event, email her at firstname.lastname@example.org.
+Television is on her resume, too - she and Lula Bell have each appeared on two episodes of the Ciderville Farm and Home Show.
+Tori is also a 2018 graduate of Ben Speer's Stamps-Baxter School of Music.